Myriad-Dreamin/typst.ts/docs/cookery/guide/all-in-one.typ

 == Specify extra init options

-The extra init options must be at the start of the main routine, or accurately before all invocations.
+Ideally, you don't have to specify any options.
+But if necessary, the extra init options must be at the start of the main routine, or accurately before all invocations.

 ```ts
 // Example: cache default fonts to file system